hyc0812/solidity-essentials/README.md

 # Solidity-Baby Steps...

+The best path for earning Solidity is to approach examples.

-Learning and typing one-by-one is recommended.
+Here are baby examples.
+Typing one-by-one is recommended.

 References recommended: